 It is not possible to guarantee anyone a particular space on the public highway.
+Experience of existing zones shows that there are generally more spaces available within the zone during operational hours, than during times when parking is uncontrolled.

 12. How can it be ensured that motorists parking in the zone park legitimately?